aditya24raj/darth_waydr/README.md

 # Darth Waydr
 darth waydr attempts waydroid installation on debian based distributions.
-features-
-- one-click installation
-- uses bullseye releases if target distribution is not supported(thanks @electrikjesus)
-- detects if inside virtual machine and modifies waydroid_base.prop

 ## Installation
 Execute the command below to download the script and install waydroid-